guillermooo/sublime-undocs/source/reference/commands.rst

 The same variables available to build systems are expanded in arguments to commands.
 See :ref:`build-system-variables` for more information.

+..
+TODO: split into Window and Text (and Application) commands since they behave
+.. differently and require other call mechanisms when called from a plugin

 .. _cmd-list: